Nazulka/Visit-Kyrgyzstan/README.md

 ### Surface
 ___
-Simple white background, minimalist design, easily accessible navigation bar, together with stunning images of must-see places were selected to allow users to explore the destination from their computers, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.
+Simple white background, minimalist design, easily accessible navigation bar, together with stunning images of must-see places were selected to allow users to explore the destination from their living rooms, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.

 ## Technologies Used
 ___